c3lang/editor-plugins/vscode/README.md

 ## Known Issues

-Despite the configurations, the integration with the LSP is not working.
+Despite the configurations, the integration with the LSP depends on the installation described in https://github.com/pherrymason/c3-lsp/wiki/Integration-with-editors.

 ## Release Notes